Ryanderson94/Project_3/README.md

 Clients can list or delist their bookings based off their desires, while simultaneously being able to gauge the current market for their asset and determine the best path forward.
 Once a client has listed its NFT on the secondary market, the token is then pulled into a CSV for potential purchases to view in a readable format.

+Once the platform goes live, we have code built in to burn any tokens that have expired, meaning they will no longer exist because the current date is past the existing reservation date.
+This parameter is embedded in each of the smart contracts.

 **Please refer to the link and images for furhter detail:**
 [Secondary Market App](https://github.com/Ryanderson94/Project_3/blob/main/secondary_market.py)